Asqatasun/Asqatasun/documentation/en/50_Administrator_doc/Web_server_configuration.md

-# Setting up an Apache with HTTPS as a front-end to Tomcat
+# Setting up an Apache front-end with HTTPS

 ## Overview